Period of ‘extreme stress’ beckons for Irish businesses

 For a better experience use Google Chrome, Firefox or Microsoft Edge.

-Irish businesses are facing into a period of “extreme stress” due to the continued fallout from the coronavirus crisis and Brexit, the National Competitive Council (NCC) has warned.
+Irish businesses are facing into a period of “extreme stress” due to the continued fallout from the coronavirus crisis and Brexit, the National Competitiveness Council (NCC) has warned.

 In a new report, it identifies four broad challenges that need to be addressed to help support economic recovery and ensure continued competitiveness.